-The Department of Public Utilities has established written policies and procedures that ensure water and sewer services are to be provided as a priority for developments that
+The Department of Public Utilities has established written policies and procedures that ensure water and sewer services are to be provided as a priority for developments that include units affordable to lower-income households, contingent on the development applications compliance with all entitlement requirements.
+The City will ensure that all development applications are considered, reviewed, and approved without prejudice to the proposed residents, contingent on the development applications compliance with all entitlement requirements.

-Responsibility: Department of Public Utilities, Development and Resources planning period
+Responsibility: Department of Public Utilities, Development and Resources

 Management Department Planning Division

+Funding Source: General Fund

 Timeframe/Objective: Ongoing implementation and annual reporting throughout the

+planning period